djnosey/Blog-Rodrigo/README.md

 *************************************
 id : always a unique ID is required as react REQUIRES a unique KEY for every list or automatically generated component
 *************************************
-image : TOP MEDIA//shown at top of article and in the article card on homepage
+image : TOP MEDIA//shown at top of article and in the article card on homepage (it has to be a url)
 **************************************
-secondImage : will render an image in the middle of article or an empty string for no image
+secondImage : will render an image in the middle of article or an empty string for no image (it has to be a url)
 **************************************
 title: will render on homepage "card" and in the article page
 **************************************